jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/resnet2.png" style="border:none;width:40%">
 </div>

-As always in DL, an idea often looks complicated in a diagram or a equation.
+As always in DL, an idea often looks far complicated in a diagram or a equation.
 In LSTM, the state of a cell is updated by

 $$
 C_t = gate_{forget} \cdot C_{t-1} + gate_{input} \cdot \tilde{C}
 $$

-Bypassing a layer can visualize as feeding the input to the output directly.
-For $$ C_t $$ to be the same as $$ C_{t-1} $$, we can have $$ gate_ {forget} $$ to be 1 while $$ gate_{input} $$ to be 0.
-So one way to addressing the diminishing gradient problem is to design a different function for the node.
+Bypassing a layer can visualize as feeding the input to the output directly $$ out = in $$.
+For $$ C_t $$ to be the same as $$ C_{t-1} $$, we need $$ gate_ {forget}=1 $$ and $$ gate_{input} = 0 $$.
+So one way to addressing the diminishing gradient problem is to design a different function used in the node.

 #### Gradient clipping
-To avoid gradient explosion, we apply gradient clipping to restrict values of the gradient.
+To avoid gradient explosion, we can apply gradient clipping to restrict values of the gradient.

-Here, we will use TensorFlow with Python.
+Here, we use TensorFlow for coding.
 TensorFlow is an open source machine learning software from Google.
-In real life problem, Numpy is important in data preparation but people will use a software package like TensorFlow to implement a deep network.
+In real life problem, Numpy is important in data preparation but people use a software package like TensorFlow to implement deep networks.

 Here we set the maxium clip norm to be 5.0.
 ```python